dbsystel/TUPW/README.md

 ## License

-TUPW is released under the 3-clause BSD license.
+TUPW is released under the Apache license, V2.0.
 See "LICENSE" for details.